 - Once the onion is caramelised, add a splash of red wine or sherry, and cook for a couple of minutes until all the liquid has disappeared

-Next add 1 cup of water along with the stock cube, soy sauce, maple syrup and salt + pepper (depending on whether your stock cube has added salt and how salty you have made your fries, you might not require any salt as the soy sauce is already quite salty)
+- Next add 1 cup of water along with the stock cube, tamari, maple syrup and salt + pepper (depending on whether your stock cube has added salt and how salty you have made your fries, you might not require any salt as the soy sauce is already quite salty)

 - Add the cornflour to the gravy and stir well, keeping on a low heat, stirring regularly, until thickened